spicy-lang/spicy/README.md

 # Spicy 🌶️

-A statically typed systems programming language with both compilation and interpretation capabilities, featuring a Lisp-inspired syntax.
+A statically typed general-purpose programming language with both compilation and interpretation capabilities, featuring a Lisp-inspired syntax.

 ## Quick start